fd17/geoIPblocker/README.md

   If a country rule already exists it will be overwritten.

  ## Persistence
   To save/restore settings use the commented lines in the script or just run it at reboot.
-Associated IPs may also change over time, so you may need to run the script    from time to time to stay up to date.
+IP ranges associated with a certain country can also change over time, so you may need to run the script from time to time to stay up to date.

  ## Additional info
   For list of country codes and their associated IP blocks see https://www.ipdeny.com/ipblocks/